pilhokim/ai-ml-workshop/README.md

 # ai-ml-workshop
-This Git is the collection of AWS AI/ML Immersion Day hands-on materials.
+This Git is a collection of AWS AI/ML Immersion Day hands-on materials.